Proto-Athabaskan language: New consonant reconstruction

-A newer reconstruction by Leer constitutes a significant reorganization of the system.
+A newer reconstruction by Leer constitutes a reorganization of the system.
 Velars are reinterpreted as palatals, labialized postalveolar affricates are reinterpreted as retroflex consonants, and other labialized consonants are removed.
-In addition, the clear assertion is made that stops and affricates are phonologically the same class, although they may be articulated somewhat differently.
-Leer also adopted the argument advanced by Keren Rice (1997) that there was no need to distinguish between *y and *žʸ.
+Leer also adopted the argument by Keren Rice that there was no need to distinguish between *y and *žʸ.
 The resulting system is somewhat simpler than the traditional one, with 8 fewer phonemes.